The Impact of Doximity GPT on Physician Workflows

 Doximity GPT is a physicians’ copilot, designed to reduce admin burden.
 It can draft all types of physician letters including insurance appeals, patient education materials, durable medical equipment requests, and referrals.
 Doximity began experimenting with this new feature earlier this year through DocsGPT.com, with the intention to 'cut the scut' by streamlining the time-consuming admin tasks that physicians hate.

-I’ve experimented with Doximity GPT already to write a referral letter, and I’ll confirm it saved me 15 minutes of admin time.
+I’ve already experimented with Doximity GPT to write a referral letter, and I’ll confirm it saved me 15 minutes of admin time.
 Note though, that this feature doesn’t do clinical decision support yet.

 Overall, Doximity is focused on improving the productivity of physicians: